vortexntnu/software-learning-period/tutorial_packages/frames/README.md

 For the current navigation solution of the Vortex AUVs, no external sensors can correct for drift in position, and for that reason, *odom* is the only world frame in question.
 However, for the ASV, GNSS is available, and as such, both frames may be relevant!

 # Task 1: Static transforms
+Static transform are coordinate frame transformations between two frames that do not move in relation to one another in time.
+As such, they can be defined offline using fixed parameters.
+Examples of such transforms can be the relationship between the chosen body frame of a drone, and the physical locations of all its sensors.
+The transformation between ENU and NED is also a static transform.

 ## 1.1 Run the example code